WHY SUSTAINABLE TRANSPORTATION?

 Capital Region Vanpool

 What is vanpooling?
 It’s a very convenient and cost effective way to commute to work, especially for people who live far away from their jobs and have regular schedules.
 A “traditional” vanpool consists of anywhere from 5 to 15 people who ride together to and from work in a van.
 If you are interested, go to (www.capitalmoves.org) for more information and to register online to search for potential vanpool partners.
-Additional information is also available from Jesse Kafka (firstname.lastname@example.org; 1-800-VAN-RIDE, www.vRide.com).
-Jesse is available to assist workplaces in coordinating vanpooling, and for worksite presentations.
+Additional information is also available from Joe Traina (Joseph.A.Traina@ehi.com); 1-800-VAN-4-WORK, https://www.commutewithenterprise.com/).
+Joe is available to assist workplaces in coordinating vanpools for their employees.

 A current grant from the Capital District Transportation Committee provides discounts to groups operating their vanpool in whole or in part Albany, Rensselaer, Saratoga or Schenectady Counties.
 In addition, all participants may be eligible to receive federal tax incentives.